zgw0/react-fiber-architecture/README.md

 The goal of React Fiber is to increase its suitability for areas like animation, layout, and gestures.
 Its headline feature is **incremental rendering**: the ability to split rendering work into chunks and spread it out over multiple frames.

-Other key features include the ability to pause, abort, or reuse work as new updates come in; the ability to assign priority to different types of updates; and new concurrency primitives.
+Other key features include the ability to pause, abort, or reuse work as new updates come in; the ability to assign priority to different types of updates; and new concurrency primitives(并发原语).

 ### About this document